Los Angeles Child Sexual Abuse Attorney

 Survivors of child sexual abuse often feel betrayed, vulnerable, and unable to trust adults and others.
 They may feel ashamed, guilty or unworthy of love.
 This can lead to mental health conditions and revictimization.
 In the worst scenarios, a victim of child sexual abuse may become suicidal.

 Sexual abuse at a young age can have psychological consequences that follow the victim for life.
 This is why it is important for a victim to come forward and seek justice with the help of a local Los Angeles child sexual abuse attorney.
-Holding a perpetrator accountable can give a victim a sense of empowerment and control.
-The very least a survivor deserves for a lifetime of potential aftereffects is to hold the abuser accountable.

-At Manly, Stewart & Finaldi, we fight for justice.
 We aim to hold at-fault parties accountable for child sexual abuse in Los Angeles.
-If you need legal representation to go after one or more parties, contact us online or call our local law office at (949) 252-9990 for a 100% confidential consultation.
+If you need legal representation to go after one or more parties, contact us online or call our local law office at (800) 700-8450 for a 100% confidential consultation.